 Glass is NOT ALLOWED in the main arena (we'd prefer it if you didn't bring it into the camping areas either, if possible please).

-In an effort to improve on the state of the campsites after the festival, this year we have introduced a £5 refundable litter bond.
+In an effort to improve on the state of the campsites after the festival, we have introduced a £5 refundable litter bond.
 This £5 is added to the price of all adult tickets at the point of sale and will be refunded at the festival when the ticket holder presents a full bag of rubbish at one of the litter bond stations.
 These will be located in both the campsite and the campervan fields.
 A special wristband will be provided upon arrival at the festival, this will ensure only one refund per ticket holder.

 Bin bags will be available free of charge at the festival.
 This waste will go through an off site recycling facility, so waste can be mixed.